A Path Forward: Integration and Advocacy

 - Presence and participation at key global Conferences such as International Conference on Birth Defects and Disabilities in the Developing World (2023), International Maternal and Newborn Health Conference (2023)

-- Publications and blogs for global health practitioners and policymakers
+- ScienceDirect paper and blog for global health practitioners and policymakers